 Chief Scientific Officer at Peter Munk Cardiac Centre, University Health Network.
 Clinical Epidemiologist with more than 30 years’ experience in clinical trials design, management, and execution in industry and academic settings.

 Blagoja Ristevski, B.Sc., CHE - Director of Chemical Engineering and Manufacturing

-Chemical Engineer, 25+ years experience in the biopharmaceutical industry, senior exec. roles in eight Canadian biopharmaceutical Co.’s in the research/discovery of drug products; VP Product Dev., AMRIC Institute, Ontario, Canada.
+Chemical Engineer, 25+ years of experience in the biopharmaceutical industry, senior exec. roles in eight Canadian biopharmaceutical Co.’s in the research/discovery of drug products; VP Product Dev., AMRIC Institute, Ontario, Canada.

-Guillermo Torre-Amione, MD, Ph.D. — Director
+Guillermo Torre-Amione, MD, Ph.D. - Chairman

 President of TecSalud academic medical center and school of the Instituto Tecnológico y de Estudios Superiores de Monterrey (ITESM), Mexico.
 Former director of Cardiac Transplantation at the Houston Methodist DeBakey Heart & Vascular Center.